EmiValmed/CSGD/README.md

 # CSGD :umbrella: :earth_americas: :computer:
 This repository contains files to post-process precipitation ensemble forecasts using the [CSGD](https://journals.ametsoc.org/view/journals/mwre/143/11/mwr-d-15-0061.1.xml) method.
 The scripts are designed to be used in conjunction with [HOOPLA](https://github.com/AntoineThiboult/HOOPLA).

-The [CSGD](https://journals.ametsoc.org/view/journals/mwre/143/11/mwr-d-15-0061.1.xml) post-processor is based on a complex heteroscedastic, nonlinearregression model conceived to address the peculiarities of precipitation (e.g., its intermittent and highly skewed nature andits typically large forecast errors).
+The [CSGD](https://journals.ametsoc.org/view/journals/mwre/143/11/mwr-d-15-0061.1.xml) post-processor is based on a complex heteroscedastic, nonlinear regression model conceived to address the peculiarities of precipitation (e.g., its intermittent and highly skewed nature and its typically large forecast errors).
 This method yields full predictive probability distributions for precipitation accumulations based on ensemble model output statistics (EMOS) and censored, shifted gamma distributions.

 [HOOPLA](https://github.com/AntoineThiboult/HOOPLA) is an automatic software that allows to carry out model calibration and obtain hydrological simulations and forecasts at different time steps.